 - Spend less money

-If you aren’t doing number one, then do number two.
-If you can’t bring yourself to do number two, then do number one.
-If you do both, you’re a personal finance bad@$$.
-It’s that simple.
+If you aren't doing number one, then do number two.
+If you can't bring yourself to do number two, then do number one.
+If you do both, you're a personal finance [email protected]$$.
+It's that simple.

 There are a lot of personal finance articles out there (and on this site) that probably make personal finance out to be a little more science-like than it actually is.